fakefarm/lettuce/README.md

 ## About
-This is a bookkeeping app that does the following;
+A bookkeeping app that does the following;
 - creates new months
 - uploads files
 - manages questions & comments
--